Skip to main content

 This information shall not be published for scholarships paid to natural persons and other direct support paid to natural persons in most need (refugees and unemployed persons).
 Also the beneficiary organisations are not authorised to publish this type of information in relation to persons receiving a mobility grant under Erasmus+.

+are detailed in the particular calls/actions and grant agreements.
 Beneficiaries must clearly acknowledge the European Union’s support in all communications or publications, in whatever form or whatever medium, including the Internet, or on the occasion of activities for which the grant is used.

-The National or Executive Agency and/or the European Commission may carry out technical and financial checks and audits in relation to the use of the grant.
-They may also check the statutory records of the beneficiary (or co-beneficiary) for the purpose of periodic assessments of lump sum, unit cost or flat-rate financing.
+Where issues are encountered in a particular project or for a given participant (for example operational or financial capacity issues), these might require closer monitoring and taking of measures as described in the grant agreement.
+The purpose of such monitoring is to help the beneficiaries manage risk so that it does not materialise and the action can be successfully finalised.
+The granting authority may also check the statutory records of the beneficiary (or co-beneficiary) for the purpose of periodic assessments of lump sum, unit cost or flat-rate financing.
 The beneficiary (or co-beneficiary) will undertake, with the signature of its legal representative, to provide proof that the grant has been used correctly.
 The European Commission, the Executive Agency, National Agencies and/or the European Court of Auditors, OLAF, EPPO or a body mandated by them, may check the use made of the grant at any time up to five years, or for up to three years for grants not exceeding EUR 60 000, after final payment.
 Therefore, beneficiaries shall keep records, original supporting documents, statistical records and other documents connected with the grant during this period.

 Different types of audit procedures may be applied according to the type of Action concerned, the size of the grant awarded and the form of the grant.